Vibhu7551/Flappy-Bird/README.md

 bash
 Copy code
 python main.py

 📸 Screenshot
 Flappy.png

+🔮 Future Enhancements (Fullstack MERN)

+This project is being extended to include a Fullstack architecture:
+	•	Frontend: React.js for UI + gameplay dashboard
+	•	Backend: Node.js + Express.js API to handle game data
+	•	Database: MongoDB to store player scores & leaderboard
+	•	Deployment: Planned to be hosted on cloud (Heroku/Render)

+⸻

 ⭐ Contribute
 Feel free to fork this repo, raise issues, or send pull requests!

-Made with ❤️ by Vibhu7551
+💡 Made with ❤️ by Vibhu7551